lucasronny/MICB475-Group-11/README.md

 Procedure:
 - tables containing the core microbiome species and indicator species for the farm-exposed group were joined using the inner_join() function, basing the join on the ASV column in either table (see code here)
+- the same operations were performed for the indicator species and the core microbiome members unique to the exposed group

 Results:
-- there were 3 species in common betwen the 2 tables:
+- there were 3 species in common betwen the total ASVs belonging to the exposed group and the indicator species:

 |ASV code                        |Domain  |Phylum           |Class           |Order             |Family            |Genus                         |Species                    |Lived on farm?|Indicator value (IV)|_p_    |
 |--------------------------------|--------|-----------------|----------------|------------------|------------------|------------------------------|---------------------------|--------------|--------------------|-------|